Syllabus (Semester 1, 2026)

 Part 3: Publishing your first Python package

-Week 9: Built environment and pedestrian policy (11 May)
+Week 9: Package fundamentals and the built environment (11 May)

 Lecture topics